learn-co-curriculum/java-object-class/README.md

 us create distinct identifiers for objects in Java.

 Java's `Object` class has a method called `hashCode()` which allows us to get a hashed value of the object.
-It should be noted that the `hashCode()` method **does not return the memory address of the object**.
 The hashed value that the `hashCode` method returns is an identifier for the object and can help us determine if two objects in Java are "equal".